promiseowolabi/Flash-CHIP/README.md

 6. run `sudo nmtui` to set-up a wifi connection to <YOUR SSID>
 7. run `sudo nmcli c` to show your current connections
 8. run `sudo nmcli c m <YOUR SSID> connection.autoconnect yes` to set autoconnection to <YOUR SSID> wifi in case of trouble

+### Part 3: upgrade debian jessie to debian stretch
-9. run `sudo su -` to allow all the next changes as superuser
+1. run `sudo su -` to allow all the next changes as superuser
-10. run `curl -o https://raw.githubusercontent.com/asophila/Flash-CHIP/master/CHIP-updater/jessie-to-stretch.sh | bash` to update from Debian Jessie to Debian Stretch
+2. run `curl -o https://raw.githubusercontent.com/asophila/Flash-CHIP/master/CHIP-updater/jessie-to-stretch.sh | bash` to update from Debian Jessie to Debian Stretch
+3. reboot C.H.I.P. into Debian Stretch